-Almost all the drainage in the area is tributary to Henrys Fork which, in turn, discharges into the Snake River in the southwest part of the area.
-Henrys Fork rises near the Wyoming-Montana-Idaho border, flows southward to near Ashton, then southwestward to the Snake River.
-It emerges from a canyon near Ashton and, at St. Anthony, its channel is incised only a few feet below the general land surface.
-Below St. Anthony the river flows in a valley as much as a mile wide, cut 10 to 50 feet into the flood-plain deposits.
+Almost all the drainage in the area is tributary to Henrys Fork, which, in turn, discharges into the Snake River in the southwestern part of the area.
+Henrys Fork rises near the Wyoming-Montana-Idaho border, flows southward to a point near Ashton, then southwestward to the Snake River.
+It emerges from a canyon near Ashton and at St. Anthony its channel is incised only a few feet below the general land surface.
+Below St. Anthony the river flows in a valley as much as a mile wide and cuts as much as 10-15 feet into the flood-plain deposits.

-Falls River rises in Wyoming and flows westerly to join the Henrys Fork between Ashton and St. Anthony.
-The river flows in a deep, nargow valley through most of its course, but about six miles from the river's mouth the valley walls decrease in height and the river flows in a shallow channel cut in the lava plain.
+Falls River rises in Wyoming and flows westward to join the Henrys Fork between Ashton and St. Anthony.
+The river flows in a deep narrow valley through most of its course, but about 6 miles from the river's mouth the river leaves the valley to flow in a shallow channel cut in the lava plain.

 The Teton River is similar to the Falls River in that it also flows in a deep valley, then emerges onto a broad flood plain before emptying into Henrys Fork.
-The canyon of Teton River averages about three-fourths of a mile wide, and extends upstream from near Newdale to above the river's junction with the East Fork outside the report area.
+The canyon of Teton River averages about threefourths of a mile wide, and extends upstream from a point near Newdale to above the river's junction with the East Fork outside the report area.